Baden UMC in 1858

 Baden UMC in 1906

 In 1944 a Building Fund was established by a bequest of $500 from the will of a member of the congregation.
 On April 9, 1955, ground was broken for the construction of a new education building and Fellowship Hall.
 A new brick parsonage at the corner of Berry Street and Dippold Avenue was ready for

 occupancy on Nov.
 23, 1958.
 On March 20, 1966, the church began to conduct its services in the Fellowship Hall, making it possible to dismantle the old church.

 A ground-breaking ceremony to build a new church, the third in the history of the congregation, was held on Aug.
 17, 1968, and shortly after, construction began.
 The total cost of the building including furnishings, landscaping, new organ and parking lot was approximately $214,000.

 In 1968, a Plan of Union was proposed to bring together the Methodist Church and the Evangelical United Brethren Church, two churches that share a common historical and spiritual heritage.
 The Plan of Union was made effective by the United Conference in Dallas, Texas, on April 23, 1968.
 The church then took its present name `Baden United Methodist Church'.

 On June 29, 1969, a procession was formed in the fellowship hall and proceeded to the new sanctuary for the first worship service in the new church.
-A Service of Consecration was held on Sept. ??
-24 21 ??, 1969, with Bishop Roy C. Nichols as the speaker and the Rev. Frank T. James, Pastor.
+A Service of Consecration was held in 1969, with Bishop Roy C. Nichols as the speaker and the Rev. Frank T. James, Pastor.